darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/geoJSON_export.md

 ## Usage

-* require this script from your main Lua file
+* start this script using script manager

 ## Additional Software Required